AMGardner1985/serilog-example/README.md

 # Dot.net logging best practices w/ serilog-example
-Serilog example for better logging in dot.net app
+Serilog example of how to set up better logging in dot.net app.
+Example will show setting up a global logging, breaking out logging into different categories, and creating a framework for project to follow to ensure right information is logged for right event.

 ## What to log?
 Types of logging to worry about.